mooc-course.com is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 ExamplesBash, Zsh, PowerShellLinux kernel, Windows NT kernel, macOS kernel (XNU)

-See also Understanding and Using iptables in Linux
+See also gunzip Command in Linux with Examples

 How Shell and Kernel Interact